nikcleju/ESDM_Course/Lectures/00_Introduction.md

 - Time schedule
     - 14 weeks of lectures (1h each)
-    - 7 weeks of laboratories (2h each)
+    - 7 weeks of laboratories (2h each) - first 7 weeks
-    - 7 weeks of project work (2h each)
+    - 7 weeks of project work (2h each) - last 7 weeks

 - My office hours: *To Be Announced* (best by appointment)